ortus-boxlang/boxlang-docs/language/classes/functions.md

 ## Executing Functions

-You can execute functions once you have an instance or reference of a component.
+You can execute functions once you have an instance or reference of a class.
 If the function has arguments, you can pass them in three ways: positional, name-value pairs, or using a collection (array, struct) via the `argumentCollection` attribute.

 ```java
 user = new User( name="luis" );